 Learning the Dangers of Asbestos Exposure

 However, when these asbestos-containing products are disturbed or worn down, they release asbestos fibers into the air that can be easily inhaled and swallowed.
+And while those working directly with asbestos-containing products faced the greatest danger, family members and others in the community could also be affected.

 Advocating for Herself During Treatment

-After fighting to have her symptoms taken seriously, Jessica knew she would need to keep advocating for herself during mesothelioma treatment.
+After fighting to have her symptoms taken seriously, Jessica knew she would need to keep advocating for herself during her mesothelioma treatment.
 She understood that while her cancer had no cure, there were ways to improve her chances of long-term survival.

 Still in the early years of marriage, she and Brandon dreamed of having children someday.
 So when Jessica discussed treatment with her care team, she let them know she wanted to keep that possibility open.